bet4a/d3wiki/Geo-Projections.md

 <a name="mercator_scale" href="#wiki-mercator_scale">#</a> mercator.**scale**([*scale*])

 Get or set the projection’s scale factor.
 If *scale* is specified, sets the projection’s scale factor to the specified value and returns the projection.
 If *scale* is not specified, returns the current scale factor which defaults to 500.
 The scale factor corresponds linearly to the distance between projected points.
+Note that scale factors may not be consistent across projection types (e.g., Mercator and Albers).

 <a name="mercator_translate" href="#wiki-mercator_translate">#</a> mercator.**translate**([*offset*])